 - Make leftovers!
 If you’re cooking for just a few people and have leftover beef, save it, slice it and give it a quick stir fry with loads of veggies in a skillet and toss with soy sauce and sesame oil for an easy leftovers dinner.

-Why beef should be the feature of your holiday meal
+Why should beef be the feature of your holiday meal?

 - Makes a nourishing, balanced meal.
 The holiday is a time for indulgence, but it’s also a time to celebrate seasonal eats that are nourishing AND delicious!
 That’s where this beef Tenderloin Roast with cranberry balsamic compote comes in.

 - It’s full of beneficial nutrients.
 Beef contains high-quality protein, iron, zinc, choline and B vitamins.
 As a registered dietitian, the nutritional value of foods is super important to me, and beef fits the bill when it comes to being a nutritional powerhouse.
 It can help Americans avoid nutrient shortfalls across the lifespan, support healthy pregnancies; grow and develop throughout childhood; maintain strength, energy and vitality into adulthood; and age vibrantly and independently.

 - It contains protein.
 Protein is important at every stage of the lifecycle, from childhood to older adulthood and just a 3-ounce portion of cooked lean beef (such a Tenderloin) provides about 51% of the daily value for protein.

 - Supports a healthy weight.
 Beef can support a healthy weight because lean protein helps you feel full and satisfied long after your meal is over.

 - It can support the immune system.
 Beef’s zinc content helps support a strong immune system, plus it’s a great source of heme iron, which is more easily absorbed in the body than plant foods (non-heme iron).
 And it’s an excellent source of vitamin B12.